When you need a car, share with your neighbor.

 A carpool is two or more commuters sharing a ride in one of their own vehicles.
 Carpoolers can either share driving and expenses or one person may drive most or all of the time, in which case the passenger shares operating expenses with the driver.

 Many people find carpool partners through their existing social networks, coworkers and neighbors.

-Check out Go Vermont’s Zimride Carpool Service.
-This service helps take the “what if” out of carpooling, by letting you see other riders’ profiles and setting the financial arrangements up front, all online!
-Go Vermont! makes it easy to find a carpool.
+Check out Go!
+Vermont’s Carpool Matching platform.
+This service helps take the “what if” out of carpooling, by letting you see other riders’ profiles, connecting on the platfrom and setting arrangements up front, all online!

 Here’s how to join the Go!
 Vermont carpool app:

 - Join online at https://govermont.agilemile.com OR download the “Go!
 Vermont” app to your smartphone (Apple App Store or Google Play)

 - Search for other commuters in your area